 How to deal with Tier 2 Migrants working at third party premises

 It is the responsibility of employers with sponsor licences to familiarise themselves with changes to the immigration rules relating to sponsoring overseas skilled workers.
-On the 6th of April 2017, the employee sponsorship licence rules was updated, touching on employers who allow their Tier 2 migrant to go out to work at a third party site.
+On the 6th of April 2017, the employee sponsorship licence rules were updated, touching on employers who allow their Tier 2 migrant to go out to work at a third-party site.

 The key points of the changes include: -